cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-management.md

 {{</Aside>}}

-### Via the API
+## Via the API

-Enable Virtual IP support by adding the `virtual_network_id` field to your API.
+Enable Virtual IP support by adding the `virtual_network_id` field to your API requests.
 Refer to the [Cloudflare API documentation](https://developers.cloudflare.com/api/operations/account-load-balancer-pools-create-pool) for more information.

 {{<Aside type="note">}}